BlastedMeteor44/Save-File-Python-Library/README.md

 - Replaces line 2 from myfile.txt with "hi blud"

 **To install, just copy the code from main and paste it at the top of your code.**
-**Some text editors will allow you to collapse the "while 1 == 1:" at the top of the code, hence why it is put there.**
+**Some text editors will allow you to collapse the "if 1 == 1:" at the top of the code, hence why it is put there.**